umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Ordering-Pages/index.md

 4. After pressing ***sort*** a window will appear on the side of the section tree.
 ![This Shows the sortmenu](images/Sortmenu.png)

-5. In this window you can arrange the ***Child nodes*** of the parent in the order you want by dragging them up or down Alternatively, click on the Name or Creation Date column header to ***sort*** the items automatically by Name or Creation Date.
+5. In this window you can arrange the ***Child nodes*** of the parent in the order you want by dragging them up or down Alternatively.
+Click on the Name or Creation Date column header to ***sort*** the items automatically by Name or Creation Date.
 Clicking on a column header again reverses the ***sort*** order.
 ![Shows the name and date button in the sort menu.](images/name-date.png)

 6. Click ***Save***.